St Andrew's Church

 St Andrew's Church in Aveton Gifford was described by WG Hoskins as "one of the oldest and most interesting churches in Devon".
 Although much of the original fabric of the church was destroyed by bomb damage in 1943 and has been extensively restored, it still contains many items of local interest and historical value.

-St Andrew’s is part of the Modbury team of eight parishes led by the Team Rector – Reverend Neil Barker, currently the only member of clergy in the team.
+St Andrew’s is part of the Modbury team of eight parishes which until Easter 2017 was led by the Team Rector – Reverend Neil Barker, the only member of clergy in the team.
+At Easter we said "Good-bye" to Reverend Barker as he retired from his post.
+The Diocese is currently looking to appoint a new Team Rector.
+Until the appointment has been made, our services are being taken by

 There is a service at St Andrew’s at 11.00am every Sunday except when there are five Sundays in the month.
 The pattern for the month is: